lethalwire/php-decorator-design-pattern/README.md

-# composer-starter
+# Decorator Design Pattern in PHP
-A basic composer starter that uses the PSR-4 specification.
+A basic example which demonstrates the decorator design pattern.